-- ◆ Department of Defense Cybersecurity Scholarship: The Secretary of Defense for Networks and Information Integration annually announces a Department of Defense (DoD) Cybersecurity Scholarship Program grant and scholarship competition.
+- Department of Defense Cybersecurity Scholarship: The Secretary of Defense for Networks and Information Integration annually announces a Department of Defense (DoD) Cybersecurity Scholarship Program grant and scholarship competition.
 Recipients are required to serve a period of obligated service in DoD as a civilian employee or a member of one of the armed forces.
 Recipients receive full tuition, books, and stipends of \$22,500 for undergraduate students and \$34,000 for graduate students.
 Applicants must be U.S. citizens or permanent residents and must be enrolled in a program with a cybersecurity focus.
 Applications for this grant will be actively solicited by the department as soon as the announcement is received from the DoD, and will normally be due in mid-May.
-While awarded annually, the scholarships are renewable but will require a new application each year. - ◆ CyberCorps® Scholarship for Service: This U.S. government program provides scholarships that fully fund the typical costs incurred by full-time students in or entering cybersecurity curricula, including tuition and education and related fees, for up to three years.
-Additionally, recipients receive stipends of \$22,500 for undergraduate students and \$34,000 for graduate students.
-The scholarships are funded through grants awarded by the National Science Foundation, and require one year of Federal service for each year of scholarship received.
-Applicants must be U.S. citizens or permanent residents.
-Our application to award these scholarships is pending, and we will make an announcement if we are awarded this grant.
+While awarded annually, the scholarships are renewable but will require a new application each year. - ◆ Department of Defense SMART (Science, Mathematics, and Research for Transformation) Scholarship-for-Service: The SMART scholarship-for-service program provides academic funding in exchange for completing a period of full-time civilian employment with the Department of Defense (DoD).
+Recipients receive full tuition, books, and a stipend ranging from